-Assigned risk pools, as they are often referred to, are state sponsored organizations that allow people and businesses to obtain insurance who would otherwise find it difficult (or impossible) to do so.
-Assigned risk pools are structured around particular types of risks (i.e. auto insurance, fire insurance, workers compensation insurance, etc.).
+Assigned risk pools are state-sponsored organizations that allow people and businesses to obtain insurance who would otherwise find it difficult (or impossible) to do so.
+Assigned risk pools are structured around particular types of risks, such as auto, fire, workers compensation insurance, etc.

 Automobile insurance is a prime example of how assigned risk pools work.
 Many states require automobile insurance.
-Some people, due to their driving record or the car they drive or where they live or some other circumstance, cannot get insurance because no one will insure them.
+Some people, due to their driving record, the car they drive, where they live, or some other circumstance, cannot get insurance because no one will insure them.
 Well, the state cannot force an individual to comply with a law if that individual has no possible way of doing so.
-Therefore, the state must provide a way for a person to get insurance despite the fact that no one will insure them.
+Therefore, the state must provide a way for a person to get insurance even though no one will insure them.

-The state forces each insurance carrier to write assigned risk business in their respective proportion just for the pleasure of being able to sell insurance to the rest of the population in that state.
+The state requires each insurance carrier to write assigned risk business in their respective proportion to continue to be able to sell insurance to the rest of the population in that state.

-- Assigned risk business has a higher frequency of default (the people don’t pay).
+- Assigned risk business has a higher frequency of default, aka, non-payment.

-- The assigned risk business has a higher frequency of up-rates (the people lie about their driving record or are involved in accidents and as a result, the premium is increased mid-term which can leave the finance company with a greater loan balance than the available unearned premium).
+- The assigned risk business has a higher frequency of up-rates (the people are not forthcoming about their driving records or are involved in accidents and, as a result, the premium is increased mid-term which can leave the finance company with a greater loan balance than the available unearned premium).

-As with any situation when a premium finance company has a greater risk in making a loan, assigned risk business often times requires a higher down payment and sometimes a shorter loan term (i.e. fewer installments).
+As with any situation when a premium finance company has a greater risk in making a loan, assigned risk business often times requires a higher down payment and sometimes a shorter loan term, namely fewer installments.

 It is important to understand that not every premium finance company will take a higher down payment when financing an assigned risk policy.
 The reason they may not is simply due to competition.
 If one takes a higher down, the next one will decrease the down payment to capture more business.
 Eventually, they all reach rock bottom and going any further will result in losses too great for any finance company to withstand.